air/shaders/README.md

 # Make changes

     $ npm install
-    $ sudo npm install -g browserify
+    $ sudo npm install -g grunt-cli
-    # change main.js or shaders
+    # if you change shaders, update index.html with:
-    $ browserify -t brfs js/main.js -o build/browserified.js
+    $ grunt
-    # or use watcherify
+    # or grunt watch to do this automatically.

 # Dependencies

   - I used `bower` to get `threestrap`, https://github.com/unconed/threestrap
-  - Loading shaders is ugly.
-I used `browserify` and `bfrs` to push shader text files into `main.js` as formatted strings.
+  - See 'Getting shaders into JS' below for use of grunt

 # Ideas